sdc-china/IDA-doc/_posts/2018-03-15-test-write-javascript-command.md

   In some user interface test cases, you may need to request data from the server.
 If the response time is too long, it will block the later case steps and cause the test case to fail.

   Solution:
-  Add a customized JavaScript which waits for the request to complete as a post-script and insert it after the case steps that trigger the request.
+  Add a customized JavaScript which waits for the request to complete as a post script and insert it after the case steps that trigger the request.

 Here are the steps:
 1. The Post Script function is disabled by default, and the user should enable it in the project configuration.